Table of Contents

 - FAQs about Safe Dog Treats

-Take a walk down the aisles of any “big-box” pet store and you will be overwhelmed by all the dog treats that are available for our canine companions.
+Take a walk down the aisles of any “big-box” pet store, and you will be overwhelmed by all the dog treats that are available for our canine companions.

-Now, that doesn't mean that there aren't any high quality safe dog treats on the shelves at pet stores, it simply means that you will find a much healthier option in the isles of a grocery store.
+Now, that doesn't mean that there aren't any high-quality, safe dog treats on the shelves at pet stores; it simply means that you will find a much healthier option in the aisles of a grocery store.

-As a veterinarian, I'm very much on the side of healthy dog treats, and particularly those that are 100% natural and possibly even made by you, the owner.
+As a veterinarian, I'm very much on the side of healthy dog treats, particularly those that are 100% natural and possibly even made by you, the owner.

 - Virbac C.E.T.
 Enzymatic Oral Hygiene Chews

 - Hill's Science Diet Adult Chicken Jerky Strip Dog Treat Bag

 Keep in mind that human food isn't always good for dogs, and many of the foods that we eat can be toxic to our pets.